austral-electronics/Xplorer/README.md

 ```
 Once optimised, power consumption at 100% CPU load and 1.5GHz can drop to 5.0W; without optimisation, at 2.5GHz and 100% CPU load, it would be 10.5W.
 This represents a 30% improvement in energy efficiency.

+To optimise passive cooling, please refer to the datasheet for guidance on the orientation of the housing.

 # 5 - TIPS <a name="5"></a> [📚](#0)
 ## 5.1 - Benchmark 💪🏻 <a name="5.1"></a> [📚](#0)
 Config : Raspberry PI OS Desktop on EMMc + Samsung 64GB USB-C Drive